Los Angeles therapy

 Trauma touches every one of us.

-Not just through “big” events, but through any experience that overwhelms our capacity to cope that becomes stored in the body—especially when you weren’t given the care, protection, or validation you needed.
-Trauma isn’t just what happened; it’s what happened without support.
+Not just through “big” events, but through any experience that overwhelms your ability to cope and gets held in the body— especially when you weren’t given the care, protection, or validation you needed.
+Trauma isn’t just what happened.
+It’s what happened without support.

 Healing starts with relationship.
-For many people, being met with empathy, attunement, and zero judgment—at a pace that actually feels safe—can be life-changing.
+For many people, being met with empathy, attunement, and zero judgment, at a pace that actually feels safe, is life-changing.

-Our trauma therapists use somatic, body-based, and nervous-system-informed approaches to help you build compassion for your experiences, understand your triggers, develop tools for managing big feelings, and gently rewire your nervous system toward safety, resilience, and grounding.
+Our trauma therapists use somatic, body-based, and nervous-system-informed approaches to help you build compassion for your experiences, understand your triggers, find ways to move through intense emotions, and gently help your nervous system feel more safe, steady, and grounded.

 CULTURE & CONTEXT

-We’re living in an increasingly divided world that moves us away from our basic need for connection.
+We’re living in an increasingly divided world that can pull us away from our basic need for connection.

-It’s more than any one person can hold alone and too often, we’re taught to feel ashamed when we struggle.
+It’s a lot for any one person to hold, and too often, we’re taught to feel ashamed when we struggle.

-Our social justice-informed approach brings the full context of your life—your cultures, intersectional identities, communities, relationships, and the systemic forces that shape your experience.
-We look at the actual environment you’re trying to survive in, not just the symptoms you carry.
+Our relational, social justice-informed approach brings in the full context of your life: your cultures, intersectional identities, communities, relationships, and the systems that shape your experience.
+We pay attention to the environment you’re living and coping in, not just the difficult feelings you’re carrying.